 Non-melanoma skin cancer tends to appear on the areas of your body that are exposed to the sun – your head, face, arms and legs.

 Many non-melanoma skin cancers are very curable if caught at an early stage so being vigilant and seeking help when you notice any changed is paramount to the successful treatment of skin cancer.

 Doctor Ormond’s advice is - “If you are worried about a mole, get it checked by a doctor.
 Don’t wait and see.
 Get it checked,”

 Melanoma skin cancer

-The second group of skin cancer is melanoma.
-Melanoma skin cancer is quite rare, however, the number of people being diagnosed each year is increasing.
+The second type of skin cancer is melanoma.
+Melanoma skin cancer is a much rarer form of skin cancer; however, the number of people being diagnosed each year is increasing.